Bartow, Florida: Economy

 The economy of Bartow is driven by four sectors: government, mining, agriculture, and tourism.
 While Bartow's population is less than 20,000, it is shaped by its proximity to several large centers of population.
 Within a 100 mi radius of the center of town, there are close to 8 million people.

 The dominant force in the economy of Bartow is city, county and state government.
-As a small city which is the seat of a county with over half a million people, Bartow has an unusually large number of government jobs.
+As a small city which is the seat of a county with over half a million people.
 In addition to city and county offices, there are also a number of regional, state, and federal offices located within Bartow city limits.
 Nine of the seventeen largest employers in Bartow are government entities.
 The largest by far is the Polk County School Board with over 12,000 employees.
 Other county entities which employ many people in the Bartow area include the county commission, the sheriff's department, the clerk of court, the tax collector, and the property appraiser.
 The Florida Department of Transportation District One office is located in Bartow and is responsible for southwest Florida's transportation needs.

 There are several large businesses with headquarters elsewhere which were founded in Bartow.
 The large international law firm of Holland & Knight was founded in Bartow in 1929.
 What eventually become the large Burdines and Sons department store chain was founded in Bartow in 1896 as Payne and Burdines.
 A couple years after opening his store, William M. Burdines opened a store in Miami and relocated his operations there.